Sweet to Tart, Buttery to Crisp: A Farmers Market Guide to Pears

 Asian Pears

-Pyrus pyrifolia is the species of trees that bear Asian pears, also known as Apple pears or Sand pears.
+Pyrus pyrifolia is the species of trees that bear Asian pears, also known as Apple or Sand pears.
 Asian pear plants first made their way to California around the 1850s, brought by Chinese immigrants.

-Shinko pears: The Shinko is a large pear with bronze skin and brown russeting.
+Shinko pears: The Shinko is a large variety with bronze skin and brown russeting.
 Its juicy, creamy white flesh has a subtly rich flavor with a butterscotch note to its sweetness.
 Boonie says this variety is the most popular Asian pear among K&J Orchards’ customers.

 Pick up pears at the Ferry Plaza Farmers Market from K&J Orchards on Tuesdays and Saturdays and Frog Hollow Farm on Saturdays.
-Visit our recipe archive for pear inspiration.
+Visit our recipe archive for inspiration.